Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 Your treatment will depend on how severe your injury is.
-Caregivers will use different treatments to help you breathe easier and get enough oxygen into your body.
+Healthcare providers will use different treatments to help you breathe easier and get enough oxygen into your body.
 You may need more than one of the following:

 - Pain medicines: These are used to decrease your pain and make it easier for you to breathe.
 You may be given pain medicine as a shot, in your IV, or through an epidural (a small tube inserted into your back).

 - Breathe deeply and cough: This helps to open the air passages and bring up sputum from your lungs.
 You can breathe deeply and cough on your own, or with the help of an incentive spirometer.
 An incentive spirometer is a device that can help you take deeper breaths.

 - Oxygen: You may need extra oxygen if you have difficulty breathing.
 You breathe the oxygen through a face mask or a nasal cannula.
 A nasal cannula is a pair of short, thin tubes that rest just inside your nose.

 - Suctioning: This is done to remove any blood or mucus that is blocking your air passages.
-Caregivers may insert a tube connected to a suction machine into your mouth, nasal passages, or ET tube.
+Healthcare providers may insert a tube connected to a suction machine into your mouth, nasal passages, or ET tube.

 - Chest tube: A chest tube is used to remove air, blood, or fluid from around your lungs or heart.
 This lets your lungs fill with air when you breathe, and helps your heart beat normally.
 A tube may be inserted through an incision in your chest to drain the air or fluid.
 The chest tube is attached to a container to collect the blood or fluid.

 - Noninvasive positive-pressure ventilation: This is a machine that will help you breathe.
 The machine gives you air through a mask or mouthpiece.
 If a mask is used, it may go over your nose and mouth, or just your nose.